WICG/view-transitions/feature_details.md

 ### Control Flow
 This section covers the flow of events during a Document transition for the MPA use-case.
 The SPA scenario is identical except the events may map to different API points and are dispatched on the same Document.
 The code-snippets used are a rough API sketch with detailed explanation in subsequent sections.

-* The entry point for this API is document.documentTransition.
+* The entry point for this API is a new `document.documentTransition` object.
 The previous Document provides a url keyed list of elements, referred to as shared elements, which could be animated during a transition.
 There are a couple of important assumptions here :

     * Root transitions are created by using the `html` element in this API.
 There may be aspects of the transition where the root element will have special behaviour.
 But the proposal tries to align it closely with nested elements.